cloudfoundry/bosh-cli/docs/build.md

 - `bin/build` # The `bosh-init` binary will be located in `out/`

-Install tools used by the BOSH Micro CLI test suite:
+Install tools used by the test suite:

 - `bin/go get code.google.com/p/go.tools/cmd/vet`